 Recommended credit score

-You only need an average credit score to qualify for this card.
+An average credit score is recommended to qualify for this card.
 Again, average to fair credit scores typically start around 580.

-If you have an average credit score (or limited credit history) and want to continue building it, both of these cards are a good option.
-Overall, the QuicksilverOne edges out the Platinum thanks to its cash back rewards program, allowing you to earn rewards while building your credit.
+If you have an average credit score (or limited credit history) and want to continue building it with responsible use, both of these cards are a good option.
+Overall, the QuicksilverOne edges out the Platinum thanks to its cash back rewards program, allowing you to earn rewards while building your credit with responsible use.

 The only people who won’t benefit from the QuicksilverOne are those who plan to spend less than an average of $220 a month.
 In this case, the Platinum may be a better value due to its lack of an annual fee.